hakanayaz/PIRQ_Draft/Module 2/1_Intro_Quantum_Parsers_and_ASTs/Qiskit/README.md

 # Quantum Lexical Analysis and Parse Trees: Qiskit

-Here, we will extend our investigation of quantum compilation frontends to an example written in Qiskit.
+Here, we will extend our investigation of quantum compilation frontends to an example written with Qiskit.

 ## Sample Code